-Experts derive, a lush lawn can improve the resale value of a home by as much as 15%, and not many homeowners always have this in mind.
+Experts derive that a lush lawn can improve the resale value of a home by as much as 15%, and not many homeowners always have this in mind.

 One of the easiest ways can be laying turf, yet keen gardeners may wish to take the cost-effective option and sow new grass seed.
 This leaves gardeners wondering, how long does it take for grass seed to grow?